UniMath/agda-unimath/src/elementary-number-theory/multiplication-closed-intervals-rational-numbers.lagda.md

-# Multiplication on inhabited closed intervals in the rational numbers
+# Multiplication on closed intervals in the rational numbers

 ```agda
 module elementary-number-theory.multiplication-closed-intervals-rational-numbers where